patmood/dodis/README.md

 ### Change the title

 ```
-$ dd -t DO THESE THINGS:
+$ do -t DO THESE THINGS:

 # DO THESE THINGS